 - The application form

-Essay detailing the anticipated educational and professional benefits of participation in the program.
+Essay detailing the anticipated educational, professional, and personal growth benefits of participation in the program.
 Limit the essay to 300 words.

 - Resume including service and leadership activities, previous travel experience, association with persons from other countries, and foreign language study.
 Limit the resume to 2 pages.

 - Detailed information on your proposed program abroad, estimated costs, and academic credits to be earned (two-page limit)